noirscape/SwitchGuideOLD/keydump.md

 title: Dumping your BIS keys.
 ---

 BIS keys are console-specific.
-It is not possible to use another consoles BIS keys.
-Do not share your BIS keys!
+Using another consoles BIS keys may result in a bricked system.
+Always use your own BIS keys.
 {: .info-box}

+Sharing your keys is considered piracy.
+{: .info-box}

-In this step we will dump your BIS keys.
-Your BIS keys are needed in case you update your NAND to a version not supported by CFW (at the time of writing all firmware versions are supported by CFW) and wish to downgrade it later or if you want to extract files from your NAND dumps.
+In this step we will dump your keys.
+You need these keys to decrypt NCAs and your NAND.
+Being able to decrypt your NAND is essential in case you ever need to downgrade your Nintendo Switch to a lower version.

-## What you will need

-- The latest version of [biskeydump](https://switchtools.sshnuke.net/).

-## Dumping your BIS keys
+## Dumping your TSEC and fuses

-1. Turn off your switch and put your SD card in your computer.
+1. Power off your Switch.
-2. From the biskeydump zip, extract `biskeydump.bin`.
-3. Copy `biskeydump.bin` to the `payloads` folder in the `bootloader` folder on your SD card.
-4. Plug your SD card back in your Switch.
-5. Launch Hekate using the steps at [Launching CFW](/launching-cfw/).
-Stop at the step where it tells you to launch Atmosphère.
+2. Follow the instructions at [Launching CFW](/launching-cfw/) for your system, but stop at the point where it tells you to launch Atmosphere.
-6. Go to `Launch` -> `Payloads` -> `biskeydump.bin`.
-7. Wait a few seconds and your BIS keys should appear on top of the screen, as well as a QR code.
-8. Scan the QR code using your phone.
-9. You now have your BIS keys on your phone's clipboard.
-10. Store these BIS keys in a safe place.
+3. Use the volume and power buttons to select `Console info...`.
+4. Use the volume and power buttons to select `Print fuse info`.
+(Note: **fuse** info, not **kfuse** info!)
+5. Press the power button twice.
+6. Use the volume and power buttons to select `Print TSEC keys`.
-11. Power off your Switch by holding the power button for ~10 seconds.
+7. Press the power button twice.
-12. You can launch CFW again using the instructions under [Launching CFW](/launching-cfw/).
+8. Select `Back`.
+9. Select `Launch` -> `Atmosphere`.

+## Installing lockpick

+1. Open the Homebrew Launcher.
+2. Open `hb App Store` through the Homebrew Launcher.
+3. Look for the program called `Lockpick` and use the arrow buttons to select it.
+4. Press `A` to view the detail menu.
+5. Press `A` to download Lockpick.
+6. Press the home button.

+## Dumping keys

+1. Open the Homebrew Launcher.
+2. Open `Lockpick` through the Homebrew Launcher.
+3. Press `+`.
+4. On the root of your SD card should now be a file called `prod.keys`.
+Put this file in a safe location as it contains your device keys.

 You should read the [Final Notes]({{ '/finalizing.html' | relative_url }}){: .a-table}.
 {: .info-box}